-- In boreal and arctic regions we found few hotspots of vulnerability because increases in decomposition fractions and exposed frozen soil were smaller than increases in productivity.
-Our assessment agrees with ensemble results of ten global climate models (Qian et al., 2010) incorporating CO2 fertilization of NPP.
-The ensemble results, however, indicated that increases in NPP would level off towards the end of the 21st century while C emissions would continue increasing, causing a net source in northern high lat- - itudes in the following century.
-Loss of C stocks could be greater than simulated by our model because of additional heat produced by microbial activity (Khvorostyanov et al., 2008) and if permafrost thawing conforms more to Khvorostyanov et al.'s (2008) algorithm from a global circulation model (Poutou et al., 2004) than to the algorithm used by us (Anisimov et al., 2002).
-Another study found higher C emissions in some loca- - tions in the permafrost region that were not matched by increased NPP.
-It is however, unclear, if this local observation is representative for the heterogeneous thermokarst landscape (Kuhry et al., 2010), where ponds from meltwater might limit C emissions (Moore and Knowles, 1989; Rouse et al., 1997).
-Spatially integrating measurements using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N, using eddy-flux methodology over a ca. 10 ha area in a Siberian tundra site (70°50' N). - 20 147°30' E, Parmentier et al., 2011) suggested that ecosystem C uptake would be low under climate warming, which is also projected by our assessment in both scenarios.
+In boreal and arctic regions we found few hotspots of vulnerability because increases in decomposition fractions and exposed frozen soil were smaller than increases in productivity.
+Our assessment agrees with ensemble results of 10 global climate models (Qian et al., 2010) incorporating CO2 fertilization of NPP.
+The ensemble results, however, indicated that increases in NPP would level off towards the end of the 21st century while C emissions would continue increasing, causing a net source in northern high latitudes in the following century.
+Loss of SOC stocks could be greater than simulated by our model because of additional heat produced by microbial activity (Khvorostyanov et al., 2008) and if permafrost thawing conforms more to the algorithm of Khvorostyanov et al. (2008) from a global circulation model (Poutou et al., 2004) than to the algorithm used by us (Anisimov et al., 2002).
+Another study found higher C emissions in some locations in the permafrost region that were not matched by increased NPP.
+It is, however, unclear if this local observation is representative of the heterogeneous thermokarst landscape (Kuhry et al., 2010), where ponds from meltwater might limit C emissions (Moore and Knowles, 1989; Rouse et al., 1997).
+Spatially integrating measurements using eddy flux methodology over a ca. 10 ha area in a Siberian tundra site $(70^{\circ}50' \text{ N},$ 147°30' E; Parmentier et al., 2011) suggested that ecosystem C uptake would be low under climate warming, which is also projected by our assessment in both scenarios.

 The accumulation and preservation of high SOC stocks is to a large extent due to conditions of low oxygen availability in wetlands.
 Existing global wetland maps show great heterogeneity in wetland extent and classification (Lehner and Döll, 2004; Köchy and Freibauer, 2010).
-For the purpose of soil C modelling, a (global) map indicating water table depth (and its variability) within the top 1 m may be more suitable than the combination of three indices, the index of O2 constraint, the "wet" moisture class, and water-table estimates per land use class, that we used in the absence of such a map.
-Such a map might be achievable by assimilation of remote sensing (Finn et al.,

-2011) in wetland models (Fan and Miguez-Macho, 2011) and could provide the base to incorporate effects of aridity in wetlands (Ise et al., 2008).
+For the purpose of soil C modelling, a (global) map indicating water table depth (and its variability) within the top 1 m may be more suitable than the combination of three indices - the index of O2 constraint, the "wet" moisture class, and water-table estimates per land use class - that we used in the absence of such a map.
+Such a map might be achievable by assimilation of remote sensing (Finn et al., 2011) in wetland models (Fan and Miguez-Macho, 2011) and could provide the base to incorporate effects of aridity in wetlands (Ise et al., 2008).
 Changes in aridity and sea level rise may create new and vast wetland areas.
-In arctic regions, wetland area might increase due to thawing of permafrost soil, snowmelt, and flooding (Rouse et al., 1997).
+In arctic regions, wetland areas might increase due to thawing of permafrost soil, snowmelt, and flooding (Rouse et al., 1997).
 These wetland dynamics are commonly not taken into account in global C models.
 The probability tables used in our model can be a starting point for such global modelling activities.